-The project team would like to acknowledge the major investors of IndoDairy - Improving milk supply, competitiveness and livelihoods in smallholder dairy chains in Indonesia: The Government of Indonesia, the Australian Centre of International Agricultural Research (ACIAR), the Centre for Global Food and Resources - University of Adelaide, the Indonesian Centre for Animal Research and Development (ICARD), Bogor Agricultural University and the Indonesian Centre of Agricultural Socio-Economic Policy Studies (ICASEPS).
+The project team would like to acknowledge the major investors of IndoDairy - Improving milk supply, competitiveness and livelihoods in smallholder dairy chains in Indonesia: The Government of Indonesia, the Australian Centre of Agricultural Research, the Centre for Global Food and Resources - University of Adelaide, the Indonesian Centre for Animal Research and Development (ICARD), Bogor Agricultural University and the Indonesian Centre of Agricultural Socio-Economic Policy Studies (ICASEPS).

-who contributed to the facilitation and participation in the workshop titled "Importing dairy heifers into Indonesia: Opportunities and challenges for growing the national herd" held at the Santika Hotel, on 28 September 2017 at Bogor, West Java.
+The project team would also like to thank everyone who contributed to the facilitation and participation in the workshop titled "Importing dairy heifers into Indonesia: Opportunities and challenges for growing the national herd" held at the Santika Hotel, on 28 September 2017 at Bogor, West Java.
 The presentations and minutes from this meeting provided the basis for these guidelines.

-Thanks go to Rida Akzar, Vyta Hanifah, Jack Hetherington and Dr Sahara for organising the workshop, Dr Arief Daryanto for facilitating, and those who presented on the day: Ir.
-Jafi Alzagladi, Deputy Assistant of Livestock and Fisheries in Coordinating Ministry for Economic Affairs; Dr Cahyani Widyastuti (Head of Sub Directorate for Processing - Directorate General of Livestock and Animal Health); Dr. Mujiatun (Head of Sub Division for Imported Animal, Indonesia Agency for Agricultural Quarantine); Heru Prabowo, Greenfield Indonesia; Dr Erwidodo from PSEKP; Mr Jack Hetherington from the University of Adelaide and Dr Brad Granzin from Australasian Dairy Consultants.
-Special thanks to Vyta Hanifah, Dr Erwidodo and Dr Brad Granzin for writing these guidelines.
+Thanks to Rida Akzar, Vyta Hanifah, Jack Hetherington and Dr Sahara for organising the workshop, Dr Arief Daryanto for facilitating, and those who presented on the day: Ir.
+Jafi Alzagladi, Deputy Assistant of Livestock and Fisheries in Coordinating Ministry for Economic Affairs; Dr Cahyani Widyastuti (Head of Sub Directorate for Processing - Directorate General of Livestock and Animal Health); Dr. Mujiatun (Head of Sub Division for Imported Animals, Indonesia Agency for Agricultural Quarantine); Heru Prabowo, Greenfield Indonesia; Dr Erwidodo from ICASEPS; Mr Jack Hetherington from the University of Adelaide and Dr Brad Granzin from Australasian Dairy Consultants.
+Special thanks to Vyta Hanifah, Dr Erwidodo, Dr Brad Granzin and Zita Ritchie for writing these guidelines.